 It’s a well-known fact that most comedians are physically grotesque; from the ‘chubby funster’ Peter Kay to the posh Auntie appearance of Michael McIntyre – it’s highly likely you will be visually superior – so why not let them do the hard work – get your date all giggled-up and then swoop in.
 Head on down to the Frog and Bucket at the top of Oldham Street for one of their brilliant comedy nights and treat your date to some food, some drinks, some fantastic gags and then a cheesy disco afterwards where you can clumsily make your move.

 Fish and Chips

-This one is my personal favourite dates ever; so if anyone is reading this and fancies trying it on with the Brownmeister – take some notes.
-First of all, head on over to one of the city’s best Fish & Chip shops – in this case I suggest Kingfisher on Tib Street.
+This is one of my personal favourite dates ever; so if anyone is reading this and fancies trying it on with the Brownmeister – take some notes.
+First of all, head on over to one of the city’s best Fish & Chip shops – in this case I suggest Northern Fisheries on Tib Street.
 Order fish, chips and mushy peas (x2) with loads of salt and vinegar.